pflanze/xmlhub-indexer/README.md

 ### Parsing

+Note: the ultimate truth is the code, but this should be correct at the time of writing.

   - Every attribute in an XML file is expected to be in another XML comment.
 This makes it unambiguous where one starts and ends, and obviates the need for another more complicated format.
 No escaping